borowka-obs/hevelius-backend/README.md

 ## Current capabilities

-Status as of February 2023:
+Status as of Jan 2025:

 - **Scan FITS repository on disk**: Hevelius is able to scan a local disk for FITS files, extract some data from found files (from filenames and FITS header) and put this information into PostgreSQL DB.
 Then the DB is used to report various